kolegs/xamarin-docs.pl-pl/docs/ios/platform/graphics-animation-ios/graphics-animation-walkthrough.md

     }
     ```

-2. Dodaj następujące dyrektyw using:
+2. Dodaj następujące dyrektywy using:

     ```csharp
     using CoreGraphics;